 Option 1 (manual): Invite your staff and clients directly from the administration tab

-Option 2 (batch upload): Complete our excel template and import to our system
+Option 2 (batch upload): Complete our excel templates and import to our system

 Your organisation can take a step further.
 With over 40 APIs and integrations with other platforms, the whole onboarding process (and much more) can be initiated from your CRM, salesforce for example.